TekkenOverlay/TekkenOverlay/README.md

 -------

 Download and install VC++ 2015-2019 Redistributables(vc_redist.x64.exe file) from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download Tekken Overlay
+Download Tekken Overlay.
 [here​​​](https://github.com/TekkenOverlay/TekkenOverlay/releases/latest): Download the top `.zip` file.
-Extract zip to anywhere.
+Extract zip to anywhere: you need to actually extract the `.zip` archive and __not__ just double click it to open it in the explorer.
 Run `tekken-overlay-run.exe`.
 Run Tekken.